 Take off the heat, add the cocoa and the rum aroma and stir well.

-Pour this mixture over the butter biscuits and stir well until all the biscuit pieces are coated in the cocoa mixture.
+Pour this mixture over the biscuit pieces and stir well until all the biscuit pieces are coated with the cocoa mixture.

 Places the rolls in the fridge until they are firm, for several hours or overnight.
 Slice before serving.

 You can use real rum if not serving the Romanian Biscuit Salami to children.
-Or you could leave this out altogether, it is optional.
+Or you could leave this out altogether, it is optional, but most people like it.

 You might also like: